DSC8563_1.jpg

 Injuries are annoying and unnecessary.
 If you have previous injuries, it is very important that you consider the following two aspects:

-1. Pay attention to how your body feels when jumping rope and adjust accordingly.
-When you're ready to jump again after an injury, keep your initial training volume low and sessions short.
+1. pay attention to how your body feels when jumping rope and adapt accordingly.
+When you are ready to jump again after an injury, keep your initial training volume low and the sessions short.

-2. Also make sure you take plenty of breaks so you can recover.
-Once you get a better feel for how your body is reacting to the new stress of jumping, you can start to build up the sessions accordingly.
+2. also make sure that you take plenty of breaks so that you can recover.
+Once you get a better feel for how your body reacts to the new stress of jumping, you can start to build up the sessions accordingly.

-Rope jumping is easier on your joints than running, so this can help strengthen your bones and joints.
+Jumping rope is easier on your joints than running, so it can help strengthen your bones and joints.

-Our recommendation after injury: 1-3 times per week, short sessions and check with your doctor first.
+Our recommendation after injuries: 1-3 times a week, short units and consult your doctor first.

-What kind of surface do I jump on?
+What type of surface do I jump on?

-One of the coolest benefits of jumping rope is that, unlike working out at the gym, you're not tied to a fixed location.
-You can take your rope anywhere and jump on just about any surface.
+One of the coolest advantages of jumping rope is that, unlike training in the gym, you are not tied to a fixed location.
+You can take your rope with you anywhere and jump on almost any surface.

-At Everjump, we focus a lot on designing and building jump ropes that can be used in the roughest terrain while maintaining impressive durability.
+At Everjump, we focus a lot on designing and building skipping ropes that can be used in the roughest terrain while maintaining impressive durability.

-Regardless, we recommend jumping on softer surfaces or using a rope jumping mat, as this will protect both your joints and your rope.
+Regardless of this, we recommend jumping on softer surfaces or using a rope skipping mat, as this will protect both your joints and your rope.

-If you're constantly jumping on harder surfaces (like concrete or asphalt), it's important that you not only keep your weekly volume low, but also keep your workouts shorter.
+If you are constantly jumping on harder surfaces (such as concrete or asphalt), it is important that you not only keep your weekly volume low, but also shorten your training sessions.

-On the other hand, if you're jumping on a softer surface (like rubber flooring or hardwood) or using a rope jumping mat, it's okay to increase your weekly volume.
+However, if you are jumping on a softer surface (such as rubber flooring or hardwood) or using a rope jumping mat, it is okay to increase your weekly volume.

-Recommendation for hard/rough surfaces: 1-3 times per week (5-15 minute sessions)
+Recommendation for hard/rough surfaces: 1-3 times a week (5-15 minute sessions)

-Recommendation for soft surfaces: 3-5 times per week (15-30 minute sessions)
+Recommendation for soft surfaces: 3-5 times a week (15-30 minute sessions)

 Our Everjump tips

-Your fitness goals will ultimately determine how often you should incorporate your jump rope into your weekly workout.
-There are two main factors that play a role in this: Duration of Jump & Jump Intensity.
+Your fitness goals will ultimately determine how often you should integrate your skipping rope into your weekly training.
+There are two main factors that play a role here: Duration of jump & jump intensity.

-For example, if you want to improve your endurance, you will likely focus on longer duration, lower intensity jumps.
+For example, if you want to improve your endurance, you will probably focus on longer, lower-intensity jumps.

-Longer duration jumping rope (20 - 60 minutes) is great for building aerobic fitness.
-You should be aware of the stress on the legs and connective tissue during long jumps and slowly approach longer workouts.
+Jumping rope for longer periods (20 - 60 minutes) is an excellent way to build up aerobic fitness.
+You should be aware of the strain on your legs and connective tissue during long jumps and slowly approach longer training sessions.

-A suitable jumping surface (see point #4) is essential for longer jumping duration.
+A suitable jumping surface (see point #4) is essential for a longer jumping time.

-If you consistently do longer jumps at a lower intensity, you should be able to comfortably jump 3-4 times per week as long as you pay attention to how your body responds and adjust accordingly.
+If you consistently complete longer jumps at a lower intensity, you should be able to jump comfortably 3-4 times a week as long as you pay attention to how your body responds and adjust accordingly.

-If your goal is to primarily burn fat by jumping rope, you should jump for a rather shorter period of time at a high intensity.
+If your goal is primarily to burn fat by jumping rope, you should jump at high intensity for a shorter period of time.

-HIIT training is great for getting your heart rate up, burning calories, and turning your body into a fat-burning machine even after your workout is over.
+HIIT training is great for getting your heart rate up, burning calories and turning your body into a fat-burning machine even after your workout.

-Recommendation for endurance training: 3-4 times per week (long duration, lower intensity)
+Recommendation for endurance training: 3-4 times a week (long duration, lower intensity)

-Recommendation for HIIT sessions: 2-4 times per week (short duration, higher intensity)
+Recommendation for HIIT units: 2-4 times a week (short duration, higher intensity)

 Small (2,45m)